vmware/vic/doc/design/docker-rename.md

 ### The problem:

 Rename involves the containerVM’s display name and the name of the datastore folder (and the files in the folder) of the containerVM on the vsphere UI, the container cache of the VIC Engine and the container network configuration (e.g., network alias).
 Currently both the containerVM's display name and the folder name are created during VM creation using containerName-containerID, which is done for matching the container information obtained from `docker ps` to the VM displayed on the vSphere UI.
-Renaming the VM display name on the UI can be easily achieved by using govc, which however does not update the datastore folder name.
-In this case, the vi admin would observe inconsistent VM display name and datastore folder name, and it becomes difficult the admin to reference the storage folder based on the new VM display name.
+Renaming the VM display name on the UI can be achieved by using govc, which however does not update the datastore folder name.
+In this case, the vi admin would observe inconsistent VM display name and datastore folder name, and it becomes difficult the admin to reference the datastore folder based on the new VM display name.

 ### Proposed solution:

-- We still use containerName-containerID to assemble the VM name.
-However, we only use the containerID to set the name of the datastore folder; therefore, there is no need to worry about the VM display name and datastore folder name being inconsistent.
+- We use containerName-containerShortID to assemble the VM name.
+We do not use containerName-containerID as the VM name in order to avoid the scenario wherein the containerName gets truncated to satisfy the maximum length of a VM name in vSphere.
+In addition, we use the containerID to set the name of the datastore folder, thus there is no need to worry about the VM display name and datastore folder name being inconsistent.

-- VM Reconfiguration: Since vSAN requires the VM display name to be the same as the datastore folder name during VM creation, we set both the VM display name and the datastore folder name to containerID during VM creation, and then start a VM reconfiguration task after the VM is created to change its display name to containerName-containerID.
+- VM Reconfiguration: Since vSAN requires the VM display name to be the same as the datastore folder name during VM creation, we set both the VM display name and the datastore folder name to containerID during VM creation, and then start a VM reconfiguration task after the VM is created to change its display name to containerName-containerShortID.

 - Docker support for rename: When a customer calls `docker rename`, we update the VM display name to the new name in both the docker persona and the portlayer.

   - Network:

     - Network alias should be updated.
-    - If `--link` is used when creating the container, HostConfig of relevant containers should be updated.
+    - If `--link` is used when creating the container, HostConfig of relevant containers should be automatically updated based on the backend data.
     - The containerName shown in `/etc/hosts` within the container should be updated.
 Proposal: Remove containerName from `/etc/hosts`; docker does not put the containerName in this file.
-For backward compatibility, if we rename a container which is created with containerName in its `/etc/hosts`, we use the VMware RPC API's guestinfo facility to update `/etc/hosts`.
+For backward compatibility, if we rename a container which is created with containerName in its `/etc/hosts`, we use the VMware RPC mechanism to trigger a `Reload` in tether, which should cause the network config to be inspected and changes to be applied.

   - Storage: Nothing needs to be updated if we set the datastore folder name to containerID.